karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - These problems help strengthen basic array traversal skills.
 - Simple logic and edge case handling are important.

+---

+## 📅 29 Dec 2025

+### Topics Covered
+Arrays

+### ✅ Problems Solved
+- Sort Colors

+### Key Learnings
+- The problem can be solved without using any built-in sorting function.
+- Using three pointers helps correctly place 0s, 1s, and 2s.
+- In-place swapping avoids extra space usage.
+- The solution runs in O(n) time with O(1) space complexity.

+### Notes
+- Careful pointer movement is important to prevent infinite loops.
+- This problem improves understanding of in-place array manipulation.

+---

+## 📅 30 Dec 2025

+### Topics Covered
+Arrays
+Matrix

+### Problems Solved
+- Rotate Image
+- Matrix Diagonal Sum

+### Key Learnings
+- Matrix rotation can be done by first transposing the matrix and then reversing each row.
+- Diagonal elements can be accessed using simple index logic.
+- For odd-sized matrices, the middle element should not be counted twice.
+- In-place operations help reduce extra space usage.

+### Notes
+- Understanding index manipulation is important when working with matrices.